Lorraine Chiroiu, CEO, AusBiotech

 An invitation from Lorraine Chiroiu, CEO, AusBiotech

-I warmly welcome you to join us at the Brisbane Convention & Exhibition Centre in Queensland for AusBiotech 2018, Australia’s national life science conference.
+I look forward to warmly welcoming you to the Brisbane Convention & Exhibition Centre in Queensland for AusBiotech 2018, Australia’s national life science conference.

 The annual AusBiotech conference brings together Australian and international biotech leaders and stakeholders for more than three decades, creating a forum to reflect on the sector’s achievements and exchange ideas to further advance the sector’s standing both nationally and globally.

 The conference is hosted by AusBiotech, Australia’s national industry body representing the life sciences and our host state partner, the Queensland Government.
-AusBiotech is a well-connected connected network of over 3,000 members in the life sciences industry, which includes bio-therapeutics, medical technology (devices and diagnostics), food technology, industrial and agricultural biotechnology sectors.
+AusBiotech is a well-connected network of over 3,000 members in the life sciences industry, which includes bio-therapeutics, medical technology (devices and diagnostics), food technology, industrial and agricultural biotechnology sectors.
 Biotechnology continues to be front and centre of Australia’s post-mining boom economic transition and has been a pivotal contributor to Australia’s economy since it emerged over three decades ago.

-We are proud to say that the Australian biotechnology industry is flourishing, consisting of an estimated 900 biotechnology companies (400 therapeutics and diagnostics and 500 medical technology companies) and employing more than 45,000 Australians.
+We are proud to say that the Australian biotechnology industry is flourishing, consisting of an estimated 850 companies employing 69,000 people.
 It is delivering life-saving and life-changing therapeutics to the Australian population and is attracting record-breaking deal flow.
-The sector’s quality is recognised globally, with biotechnology innovation ranked among the top five for the third consecutive year (Scientific American Worldview Scorecard 2016).
+The sector’s quality is recognised globally, with biotechnology innovation ranked among the world's best.
 As we look ahead to the next three decades, the vital impact of biotechnology on Australia’s social fabric and economy is only anticipated to grow.

 AusBiotech is dedicated to consolidating this growth, and our 2018 conference will once again present issues critical to industry.
 Global biotech trends, breakthroughs, challenges and success stories will feature prominently on the program.
 Panel discussions and key themes will cover regulation and reimbursement, research translational strategies, new markets, business development and capital access, emerging technologies, clinical trials and commercisalisation.